 - Livestock sperm and ova;

 - Royalties and license fees for use rights to intellectual property, such as but not limited to: patents, trademarks, service marks, copyrights, music, artistic works, trade secrets, industrial designs, domain names, etc.;

-- Equipment moves by the original equipment manufacturer or authorized dealer to ensure equipment operation to original equipment manufacturer specifications, calibration, warranty, etcetera, not to exceed twenty-five thousand dollars ($25,000) per transaction;
+- Equipment moves by the original equipment manufacturer or authorized dealer to ensure equipment operation to original equipment manufacturer specifications, calibration, warranty, etc., not to exceed thirty thousand dollars ($30,000) per transaction;

 - Art Exhibition rentals and/or loan agreements and associated costs of curatorial fees, transportation, and installation.